ClassiCube/ClassiCube/readme.md

 #### Requirements
 * Windows: .NET framework 2.0 or Mono.
-(Vista and later have .NET framework 2.0 built in) ClassicalSharp has been verified to work on Windows 2000, unsure about ME and 98.
+(Vista and later have .NET framework 2.0 built in) ClassicalSharp has been verified to work on Windows 2000 and later.
+The OpenGL build has been verified to work in a Windows 98 virtual machine, however has not been tested on real hardware running Windows 98.
 * Linux and Mac OSX: Either Wine or Mono.

 #### Instructions